ChatGPT Misreads Your CSV / Excel Data File

 1. Model used text extraction, never ran Python

 The most common failure.
-You upload a CSV / XLSX, the model reads the first few rows and summarizes — no python code block appears, no “Analyzed” tag, no output file.
+You upload a CSV / XLSX, the model reads the first few rows and summarizes — no python code block appears, no Analyzed tag, no output file.
 Looks like analysis, is actually guessing.

 2. Locale mismatch on dates / decimals

 03/04/2026 is March 4 in the US, April 3 in Europe.
-1,234.56 is one-thousand-two in English-speaking countries, 1.23456 in parts of Europe.
-The model defaults to US format; if the CSV is European, every date and amount will be wrong.
+1,234.56 is one-thousand-two-hundred in English-speaking countries; 1.234,56 is the same number in much of Europe.
+The model defaults to US format, so a European CSV gets every date and amount wrong.

 3. CSV encoding / quoting / BOM issues